Renormalisation in the flow approach for singular SPDEs: Main results

 \begin{remark} With this theorem, we can compare our ansatz with the one in regularity structures.
 We recall that, in this context, the force term is written at the level of modelled distributions as

 where the sum runs over trees with polynomial decorations, truncated at a given level $\gamma>0$. $\Pi_{\eps,x}^R$ is a renormalised model at a base point $x$. $u$ is a modelled distribution, representing the lift of the solution of the equation.
-With the Theorem \ref{localization}, Lemma \ref{localisation_prop}, and the ansatz \ref{ansatz}, it is easy to see that, replacing the recentering in regularity structures with the flow, we get almost the same expression.
-The almost here refers to the fact that, in the flow approach, after localizing, one needs to keep full series to have non-local terms, and then write the flow. \textit{A contrario}, in regularity structures, this localization step and the truncation that comes alongside is done at the very beginning of the procedure.
+With Theorem \ref{localization}, Lemma \ref{localisation_prop}, and the Ansatz \eqref{ansatz}, it is easy to see that, we get almost the same expression as in regularity structures, where recentering around a base point has been replaced with the use of the kernels $G-G_\mu$.
+Here the terms that have at least one edge vanish when $\mu=0$ where in regularity structures the model vanishes on trees with at least one positive subtree when evaluated at the base point.
+The main difference is that, in the flow approach, after localizing, one needs to keep full series to have non-local terms. \textit{A contrario}, in regularity structures, this localization step and the truncation that comes alongside is done at the very beginning of the procedure.
 The price to pay then is that one has to reconstruct these truncated expansions with the help of the reconstruction theorem. \end{remark}

-We can now state the subsequent result, that puts an end to the understanding of the algebraic renormalisation in the method. \begin{theorem} The renormalisation character used in the flow approach is the BPHZ character defined in \cite{BHZ} for regularity structures. \end{theorem}
+We can now state the subsequent result, which concludes the understanding of the algebraic renormalisation in the method. \begin{theorem} The renormalisation character used in the flow approach is the BPHZ character defined in \cite{BHZ} for regularity structures. \end{theorem}

 \begin{proof} We recall from \cite[Theorem 6.18]{BHZ}, that there is a unique choice of $\ell$, called the BPHZ renormalisation and denoted by $\ell_{ \text{ {BPHZ}}}$, such that for any tree $\tau\in T_0^X$ of negative degree,